buildsoftwares01/api2ssh/README.md

 <your-long-key-string>
 ```

 **Save this key securely** — you'll need it every time you start API2SSH.
+Do not save on same server where API2SSH will run.

 ---